openstack-archive/fuel-plugin-dynatrace/doc/user/source/installationGuide.rst

 .. image:: images/9yl01.png

-4. Add nodes and assign the *Dynatrace OneAgent* role to all controller nodes.
+4. Add nodes and assign the Controller role to all controller nodes.
 Assign the *Dynatrace Security Gateway* role to a node and don't assign any other roles to that node.
 Sample node configuration is provided below.